ericl816/Competitive-Programming-Solutions/README.md

 # Competitive-Programming-Solutions
-Repository consists of solutions to various problems that can be found on online judges and programming platforms such as Codeforces, HackerEarth, DMOJ and WCIPEG.
+Repository consists of solutions to various problems that can be found on online judges and programming platforms such as Codeforces, HackerEarth, DMOJ, SPOJ and WCIPEG.
 Note that these solutions are meant to be for reference only.

 **Contests:**
 - ECOO 2018 Boardwide (4th/70 Teams)